-A drug overdose is when you have too much of a drug.
-It’s hard to know how much is ‘too much’.
-Drugs such as MDMA are increasing in purity.
+A drug overdose is when you have too much of a drug for your body to handle.

-Knowing the signs of drug overdose and getting medical help could save a life.
+Knowing the signs of drug overdose/emergency and getting medical help could save a life.

 Things that can affect your experience and wellbeing include:

 - The drug - the type of drug, the contents and if it is a new drug.

 - Personal reasons - how you’re feeling both physically and mentally or if you haven’t used in a while.

 - The setting - where you are, who you are with, if you are not used to using drugs in this location or with these people.

 All drug use has risks.
 It is safer not to use drugs at all, but there are many things that can increase your risk of a drug overdose.

 - You had stopped using and you start again: If you stop using drugs for a while and you then start again, your tolerance to the drug may have changed.
 If you take the same amount (dose) as you used to before you stopped, you could be at risk of an overdose.

 - High purity drugs in circulation: You cannot be fully sure of the contents or purity of a drug.
 Dosing is difficult when you don’t know the contents or strength.
 Testing kits may not identify new compounds, adulterants or the dose.